-Today, on the feast of St. Brigid, enjoy this authentic Irish recipe for St. Brigid’s Oaten Bread!
+Tomorrow we celebrate the feast of St. Brigid ~ enjoy our authentic Irish recipe for St. Brigid’s Oaten Bread.

 1 cup flour

 1 tablespoon sugar

 1/4 teaspoon baking soda

 1/4 teaspoon salt